 Prescribed Herbivory for Vegetation Treatment Projects

+CONTRIBUTORS

+Cole Bush

+Add email or preferred contact information and affiliation(s)

+Kristina Wolf, PhD, CRM 122

+Board of Forestry and Fire Protection

+drkmwolf@gmail.com,

+Kristina.wolf@bof.ca.gov

+Marc Horney, PhD, CRM XXX

+California Polytechnic State University, San Luis Obispo

+mhorney@calpoly.edu

+azdarch64b@gmail.com

+Bart Cremers

+Wildlands, Inc.

+Add email or preferred contact information and affiliation(s)

+Add additional authors (original and new)

 OVERVIEW

-This document has been produced by the Range Management Advisory Committee (RMAC) to provide assistance in implementing prescribed herbivory projects by CAL FIRE Vegetation Management Program (VMP) Foresters and others contemplating fuel reduction projects consistent with the Vegetation Treatment Program Environmental Impact Report (VTP Program EIR).
-The VTP Program EIR envisions using a combination of prescribed fire, mechanical treatments, manual treatments, prescribed herbivory, and herbicides to strategically reduce hazardous fuel loading within the State Responsibility Area (SRA).
+This document was produced by the Range Management Advisory Committee (RMAC) to provide assistance in implementing prescribed herbivory projects by foresters in the CAL FIRE Vegetation Management Program (VMP) and others contemplating fuel reduction projects consistent with the Vegetation Treatment Program Environmental Impact Report (VTP Program EIR).
+The VTP Program EIR (PEIR) envisions using a combination of prescribed fire, mechanical treatments, manual treatments, prescribed herbivory, and herbicides to strategically reduce hazardous fuel loading within the State Responsibility Area (SRA).
 The information included in this document should aid the VMP Foresters in identifying environmental conditions where prescribed herbivory may be the best treatment alternative in terms of cost and environmental impact to achieve the fuel reduction objectives.
+While aimed at Cal Fire VMP implementation, the information contained herein also applies to anyone seeking to implement a prescribed grazing program for vegetation management.

-Prescribed herbivory as envisioned under the VTP Program EIR is the intentional use of domestic livestock to remove, rearrange, or convert vegetation on wildlands to reduce the costs and losses associated with wildfires and to enhance the condition of forests, rangelands, and watersheds.
-The types of domestic livestock considered include sheep, goats and cattle.
-Sheep and goats are the favored animals for VTP projects because of their grazing and browsing habits and their relative ease of transport.
-Combinations of these animals, depending on project size and vegetation types, can be effective in creating fuel breaks in grass and shrub fuel types, and maintaining fuel breaks in grass, shrub and timber fuel types.
+Prescribed herbivory as envisioned under the VTP PEIR is the intentional use of domestic livestock to remove, rearrange, or convert vegetation on wildlands to reduce the costs and losses associated with wildfires and to enhance the condition of landscapes for a variety of purposes, including but not limited to forests, rangelands, and watersheds.
+The types of domestic livestock considered include sheep, goats, and cattle, although horses and other herbivores may be creatively utilized to accomplish similar tasks.
+In recent decades, emphasis has been placed on sheep and goats as the favored livestock for VTP projects in dense or brushy habitats because of their grazing and browsing habits relative ease of transport, and need for additional infrastructure, among other logistical benefits.
+Cattle may also be preferred in larger open spaces like grassland and woodland habitats due to their diet preferences and potential for longer treatment periods.
+Combinations of these animals, depending on project size and vegetation types, can be effective in creating fuel breaks in grass and shrub fuel types, and maintaining fuel breaks in grass, shrub, and timber fuel types, as well as reducing ladder fuels and fine fuels across the landscape.
 Effective use of livestock requires the appropriate combination of animals, stocking rates, and timing.

 Determining the goals and objectives of the user are critical in evaluating the potential use of prescribed herbivory, also referred to as “prescribed grazing”, “targeted grazing” or “service grazing.”
 In general, CAL FIRE initiated projects will include hazardous fuel reduction as the primary goal of the project.
-Resource protection, such as noxious weed treatment, may be a secondary goal of projects.
-This paper provides guidance on
+Resource protection and habitat and habitat enhancements such as noxious weed treatment may be a secondary goal of projects.
+This paper provides guidance on the following:

 • benefits and limitations of using livestock,